 Things to Do in Tinos

 Tinos is a place to exercise, relax, and contemplate.
-If you can afford to dive into its cool waters in springtime, just visit one of the over 35 natural beaches in the island.
+If you can afford to dive into its cool waters in springtime, just visit one of the over 35 natural beaches on the island.
 Or else hike and walk or hop from one village to the next; there are many (some of them Catholic due to Venetian rule in the Middle Ages) with little coffee shops and casual restaurants.
 Check also the over 1000 dovecotes, quite characteristic architectural elements that were symbols of Venetian wealth.
 Nightlife is not a strong point here, but if you want to have some drinks in the town try the two cult bars: Argonautis and Koursaros.
 The best restaurant in embracing creatively local gastronomy is Thalassaki and you need to book in advance!
 Other culinary suggestions (serving local organic wine as well) include San to Alati (translates as ‘Like Salt’), Marathia (a must-try, gourmet, farm-to-table, all-day dining spot with elegant accommodation options), and Itan Ena Mikro Karavi (an elegant one with equal attention to the quality of local ingredients).

 Accommodation in Mykonos

 Santa Marina.
-On a more densely built bay, this sizeable exclusive resort with multiple swimming pools, restaurants (including Buddha Bar), bars, private dining areas, a private beach, tennis court, fitness center, a spa with sauna and steam room, a hair salon, a nail salon, a chapel for weddings, and many ultra-elegantly decorated rooms and villas, has been a vacay Eden for celebrities and purely affluent guests alike.
+On the more densely built bay of Ornos, this sizeable exclusive resort with multiple swimming pools, restaurants (including Buddha Bar), bars, private dining areas, a private beach, tennis court, fitness center, a spa with sauna and steam room, a hair salon, a nail salon, a chapel for weddings, and many ultra-elegantly decorated rooms and villas, has been a vacay Eden for celebrities and purely affluent guests alike.

 Mykonos Blu.
 Elevated, right on the world-famous sandy beach of Psarou, with a private full-service segment of it, 103 blue-accented all-white luxury bungalows, suites, and villas (some of them with private pools and other amenities) stand among the finest examples of exclusive seaside accommodation.
 With a one-of-a-kind infinity pool (20 pools in total), multiple restaurants, bars, stylish lounges, a wellness center, it is definitely an idyllic place with many perks.